bioforensics/MicroHapDB/README.md

 Daniel Standage, 2018-2019
 https://github.com/bioforensics/microhapdb

-**MicroHapDB** is a database designed for scientists and researchers interested in using microhaplotype markers in forensic analysis.
+**MicroHapDB** is a portable database designed for scientists and researchers interested in using microhaplotype markers in forensic analysis.
 The database is distributed as a collection of tabular data files in plain text, which can be queried directly or using MicroHapDB's Python API or command-line interface.
 All microhaplotype marker and allele frequency data was obtained from public sources, including the [Allele Frequency Database (ALFRED)][alfred]<sup>[1-3]</sup> and published papers and posters<sup>[4-5]</sup>.
 Instructions for extending your own local copy of the database with private data are provided.